 The WD Gold (Lowest Price) drives are designed to handle high workloads (up to 550 TB per year) continuously for years.
 They boast a phenomenal mean time before failure (MTBF) of 2.5 million hours.
 That is partly due to vibration control technologies like the Enhanced RAFF (Rotary Acceleration Feed Forward) technology, and extensive testing.

 To ensure the best possible 24×7 reliability, the WD Gold (Lowest Price) drives undergo rigorous tests in the factory before they are certified for use.
 They are also extensively tested with a wide variety of systems, controllers and adapters to ensure maximum compatibility and ease-of-installation into any storage system.

 The WD Gold (lowest price on Amazon) is designed for the most arduous and demanding conditions in the datacenter, but it doesn’t mean you can’t use it in a less-demanding desktop environment.
 In fact, tech enthusiasts who want nothing but the best hard disk drive and can afford to pay for the bespoke quality, can buy and use the WD Gold in their desktops or even NAS systems!

 We tested the WD Gold extensively in our 10-page review, and came away very impressed with its performance.
 It was not just fast, it was also quiet and it ran really cool.
 That is why we awarded it our Reviewer’s Choice Award.

 Now, the lower cost of ownership may not matter much for a desktop user with a couple of WD Gold drives, but it matters a great deal if you are running a datacenter with tens of thousands of servers.
-The WD Gold (Amazon) drives will not just reduce downtime from drive failures, they will greatly reduce the TCO (Total Cost of Ownership).
+The WD Gold (Lowest Price) drives will not just reduce downtime from drive failures, they will greatly reduce the TCO (Total Cost of Ownership).

 For more information, you can take a look at our in-depth review, or visit the official WD Gold product page.